papadanku/papadanku.github.io/doc/source/blog/opticalflow.rst

 The pyramid LK algorithm consists of the following steps.

 #.
-Build the current frame's mipmap pyramid
+Build the current frame's `YCoCg-R <https://en.m.wikipedia.org/wiki/YCoCg>`_ mipmap pyramid

-   Encode the image into chromaticity with ``GetSphericalRG()``

 #.
 Filter the current frame with a Gaussian blur
 #.
 Set the initial motion vector to ``<0.0, 0.0>``
 #.
 Compute optical flow from the smallest to largest pyramid level

-   Propagate the optical flow at each level

 #.
-Filter the optical flow with a Gaussian blur
+Immediately cache the current frame for the next frame
 #.
-Store the current frame for use in the next frame
+Filter the optical flow

 .. note::